-New traffic signals installed in the City of Columbus should use mast arm supports.
+New traffic signals installed in the City of Columbus shall use mast arm supports unless directed otherwise.
 The use of standard or decorative supports will be defined by the project scope.

 4.1.1 Standard Mast Arm Supports

 Standard mast arm supports shall be per City of Columbus Standard Construction Drawing 4120.